jkowalko/Capstone__UCB_ML_HealthCare/README.md

 #### Research Question
 What are you trying to answer?

+Research Question: How can patient profiles and admission details be used to accurately predict hospital billing amounts to optimize resource allocation and insurance negotiations?

-This project will predict the hospital billing using patient and admission data from the "HealthCare_Dataset.csv" found on Kaggle.com.
-The output will achieve accurate cost forecasts to in an effort to optimze hospital resource planning and insurance negetiations.
+This project will focus on predicting the hospital billing by using patient and admission data from the "HealthCare_Dataset.csv" found on Kaggle.com.
+The output will achieve accurate cost forecasts in an effort to optimze hospital resource planning and insurance negetiations.
 These forecasts could potentially reduce financial overhead by 15-20% based on industry benchmarks today.

 Reference Benchmarks: [LINK1](https://https://www.oliverwyman.com/our-expertise/perspectives/health/2024/april/5-ways-hospitals-can-cut-costs-achieve-long-term-stability.html?utm_source=chatgpt.com) [LINK2](https://https://www.tandfonline.com/doi/full/10.1080/09537287.2024.2437040?utm_source=chatgpt.com#abstract)